About Babcock International Group

 - The “phased-release” nature of the design process – how this impacts revision control, change management, etc. of the released design data

-CAE Tech Ltd will be working with Babcock International Group on the digital shipbuilding challenge: Using tech from the gaming and music sectors to support shipbuilding engineers to collaborate on design in real time.
+As part of the prototype phase of the programme, CAE Tech Ltd worked with Babcock International Group on the digital shipbuilding challenge: Using tech from the gaming and music sectors to support shipbuilding engineers to collaborate on design in real time.